 All search engines have a search query box.
-This is the field in which a user enters their query in the form of either a single term or an entire phrase.
-Users can edit or re-enter a new query into the search query box located on the search results page.
+This is the field where users enter their query as a single term or an entire phrase.
+Users can edit or re-enter a new query into the search query box on the search results page.

-Google has an autocomplete feature on its search query box.
-This is a powerful tool for keyword research.
+Google has an autocomplete feature on its search query box, an often overlooked yet powerful tool for keyword research.

-Located near the search query box, you can also find links to an advanced search page, voice search (microphone icon), image search, and video search.
+Located near the search query box, you can also find links to an advanced search page, voice search (microphone icon), image search, and video search options.

-As mentioned above, vertical navigation encompasses the links to search different verticals like images, news, video, or maps.
-If you follow these links, you will get results to the query with a more limited but specific index.
+Vertical navigation encompasses links to search different verticals like images, news, video, or maps.
+If you follow these links, you will get results for the query with a more limited but specific index.

-This is metadata that gives you information about each result that you see.
-It will give an estimate of the number of results that are relevant to the query.
+This is metadata that gives you information about each result you see.
+It will estimate the number of relevant results to a query.

-This includes the title and lines of text that are shown on the search results page.
+This includes the title and description of text shown on the search results page.
 The purpose of metadata is to tell the user what they can expect if they click on a page link.
-Think of metadata as a brief summary description beneath the title tag of the site page.
+Think of metadata as information about information, or a small page preview.

 Query Refinement Suggestions

-Google offers query refinement suggestions in the form of “Related searches” located at the very bottom of the results page.
-This helps users search with a more specific and possibly more relevant query that will satisfy the searcher’s intent.
+At the bottom of the results page, Google offers query refinement suggestions as “Related searches.”
+This encourages users to search with a more specific query.
+The specific query is more likely to produce relevant results that satisfy the searcher’s intent.

-For example, by entering “cat toys” into the search query box and then scrolling to the bottom, “Related searches” displays the following: cat toys for bored cats, interactive cat toys, cat toys amazon, chewy cat toys, etc. The terms bolded by Google are meant to help give users further refinement suggestions.
+For example, if you enter “cat toys” into the search query box and then scroll to the bottom, “Related searches” displays the following: cat toys for bored cats, interactive cat toys, amazon cat toys, chewy cat toys, etc. The terms bolded by Google are meant to help give users further refinement suggestions.

 PPC (Paid Search)

-Search engines like Google are constantly evolving how they determine the ranking and display of search results.
-It used to be that Google determined the most relevant site pages based on the content alone and how other sites referred to them.
-Any user searching a specific keyword would pull up the same results as everyone else searching that same phrase within the same country.
+In the digital stone age, Google determined the most relevant pages based on the content and how other sites referred to them.
+Any user searching a specific keyword would pull up the same results as everyone else searching that exact phrase within the same country.

-Nowadays, there is a huge shift toward personalized search.
-Personalized search helps to give different results based on various factors:
+Currently, there is a considerable shift toward personalized search.
+Personalized search gives different results based on various factors:

 - Search history